-“My movements increased to the point I could not hold a plate for dinner, I could not play with my daughter or shave,” he said.
+“My movements increased to the point I could not hold a plate for dinner, I could not play with my daughter, or shave,” he said.

 His family advised him to see a neurologist, who diagnosed him with Parkinson’s disease – a progressive condition that causes tremors, slowness and balance issues.
 After years of taking up to 16 pills daily without much improvement, his mother suggested he see an expert in brain surgery.

-In consultation with his medical team, which included neurosurgeon Dr. Chandan Reddy at AdventHealth Celebration and Dr. Mitesh Lotia, movement disorder neurologist and medical director of the movement disorder program at AdventHealth, it was determined that Paredes was an ideal candidate for deep brain stimulation surgery.
+In consultation with his medical team, which included neurosurgeon Dr. Chandan Reddy at AdventHealth Celebration and Dr. Mitesh Lotia, movement disorder neurologist and medical director of the movement disorder program at AdventHealth, it was determined that Carlos was an ideal candidate for deep brain stimulation surgery.

 “Deep brain stimulation is a procedure where we insert two small wires into either side of the brain.
 They stimulate a very specific area of the brain to help treat tremors and other symptoms of Parkinson’s disease,” said Dr. Lotia.

 By implanting electrodes, doctors can stimulate the specific areas of the brain associated with the unique condition of the patient through electrical impulses that regulate signals, cells and chemicals.
 A pacemaker-like device is implanted under the skin of the patient’s chest that controls the amount of stimulation the patient receives, and a wire connects the device to the electrodes in the brain.
-After surgery, visits are frequent in the first several months for therapy management and require in-person visits to ensure the device is working properly and to modify settings when needed.
+After surgery, visits are frequent in the first several months for therapy management, and require in-person visits to ensure the device is working properly and to modify settings when needed.

 But thanks to innovative new technology, the adjustments can now be done remotely through the NeuroSphere Virtual Clinic.
-The process is simple.
-Using a tablet, Dr. Lotia can observe Paredes’ symptoms and change the stimulation in his brain during a telehealth visit, which can be done from anywhere, such as the patient’s home or workplace.
+The process is simple: using a tablet, Dr. Lotia can observe Paredes’ symptoms and change the stimulation in his brain during a telehealth visit, which can be done from anywhere, such as the patient’s home or workplace.
 The results can be seen immediately.

 “Doing this virtually pretty much serves the same purpose of doing it in clinic,” said Dr. Lotia.
-“We can provide the same and effective care in the comfort of their home or, as in Carlos’ case, their work.”
+“We can provide the same and effective care in the comfort of their home or as in Carlos’ case, their work.”

 Deep brain stimulation surgery can improve the quality of life of the patient, including returning to hobbies, sports, and other activities.
 It can also help the patient manage their symptoms as the disease changes or progresses.

-For Paredes, the procedure permitted him to return to the things he loves, including his job.
+For Paredes, the procedure permitted him to return to the things he loves including his job.

 “My life has improved 90% because I do not have the movements anymore.
 I can play with my daughter, I can do my job normally, I can have a life with my family,” he said.

 According to Dr. Lotia, about 15% of patients with Parkinson’s disease in the United States become good candidates for deep brain stimulation surgery.
-However, it is still a very underutilized service due to many factors such as lack of awareness, delayed referrals and fear of brain surgery.
+However, it is still very underutilized service due to many factors such as lack of awareness, delayed referrals and fear of brain surgery.